 ZEPATIER (elbasvir and grazoprevir) by Merck & Co. is breast cancer resistance protein inhibitors [moa].
-Approved for hepatitis c.
 First approved in 2016.

-ZEPATIER is an oral fixed-dose combination of elbasvir (NS5A inhibitor) and grazoprevir (protease inhibitor) approved by FDA in January 2016 for the treatment of chronic hepatitis C virus (HCV) infection.
-The combination works through dual viral enzyme inhibition, with grazoprevir blocking the NS3/4A protease and elbasvir inhibiting the NS5A protein, achieving high cure rates across multiple HCV genotypes.
-It represents a significant advancement in HCV therapy by offering a pan-genotypic, interferon-free, and ribavirin-free treatment option.
+ZEPATIER is an oral fixed-dose combination of elbasvir (NS5A inhibitor) and grazoprevir (NS3/4A protease inhibitor) approved by the FDA in January 2016 for the treatment of chronic hepatitis C virus (HCV) infection.
+It works by inhibiting viral proteins essential for HCV replication, enabling direct-acting antiviral therapy.
+The combination targets both NS5A and protease pathways to achieve high cure rates across multiple HCV genotypes.

 Breast Cancer Resistance Protein Inhibitors